SorcererChiragsingh/Project-DowJonesStockTracker/README.md

-## Here is the background information on your task:-
+## Here is the background information on your task 3:-
 - Your team lead appreciated your proposal for credit risk modeling, and they have shared it with the relevant stakeholders at the company.
 While you wait for feedback, your team lead has a new task for you.
 So far, you've primarily worked with loan management services at the company.
 However, as an intern at Citi, that's not the only department you'll work with!
 For your next task, your team lead would like you to develop another tool for risk assessment.

 - You've learned about the importance of risk assessment in finance, but it isn't always enough to check risk just once.
 When it comes to the stock market, things are constantly changing!
 This means that employees constantly need fresh data in order to make the most up-to-date decisions.